JDBC driver #

 Connection information #

-Configure the driver #
+Add the driver to your client #

 Some applications, such as DBeaver, automatically download and configure the driver, or include it by default and no action is necessary.